WaleedMAqsood/DataStructuresAndAlgorithms/README.md

 # AlgorithmsAndDataStructures
 I have implemented these Algorithms and Data Structures in Java.
-I will be updating this reposotory regularly.
+I will be updating this repository regularly.

 For any questions on these please feel free to email me, I am more than willing to help: waleedcssuco@gmail.com